talyaron/delib-5-p/src/view/pages/statement/components/rooms/admin/partitionProblem.md

-This is Copilot.
-I can help you with your question. 😊

 The problem you are asking about is a variant of the *partitioning problem¹, which is a hard problem in computer science.
 It is also known as the **k-way partitioning problem² or the **equivalence partitioning problem*³.

 There are different algorithms that can solve this problem, but none of them are guaranteed to find the optimal solution in polynomial time.
 Some of them are based on heuristics, approximations, or greedy strategies.